rom-melnyk/nodejs-recursion-performance/README.md

 Run `node index.js` to fetch the runtime data.
 They are printed as CSV.
 Results fetched on my machine reside in `./results`.

+Pretty similar calculations have been done for browser on [JSPerf platform](https://jsperf.com/factorials-recursion/2).

 ## Results

 ![results.png](./results/results.png)

 ## Analysis

-Visit https://melnyk.site/post/15 for detailed analysis.
+Visit https://melnyk.site/post/16 for detailed analysis.